 Before Harrington won consecutive British Opens, the last player to do it was Tiger Woods, who curiously enough won the British Open Championship in 2005 at St. Andrews and again a year later in 2006 at Royal Liverpool, when it was welcomed back to the Open Rota after a 40-year absence.

 There are only four players in the history of the British Open Championship to have won it at least three times in a row, with the only one in the 20th century and beyond being Peter Thomson, who won the Claret Jug in 1954, 1955 and 1956.
 In the 19th century, three players won at least three times in a row, with Young Tom Morris winning four consecutive Opens (a record), as well Jamie Anderson and Bob Ferguson winning three in a row right next to each other from 1877-1882.

-Other back-to-back British Open Championship winners:
+Back-to-back British Open Championship winners